 But, in case if the Automatic Repair doesn’t open automatically, you have to open the window manually-

-1. Make sure your computer is turned ‘Off”.
+1. As the first step, make sure your computer completely turned off.

-2. Now, start your computer, and as soon as the manufacturer’s logo (like- Dell, HP, etc) is visible, press and hold the power key for 3-4 seconds to force shutdown your device.
+2. Now, start your computer pressing the power key, and the insant you see the manufacturer’s logo (like- Dell, HP, etc) on your screen, press and hold the power key for 4-5 seconds.

 You will see the Automatic Repair window.

 Rebuilding the BCD on your computer will fix the issue.